 Lalli was the final batter Correia would face.
 He allowed two runs on five hits and two walks with two strikeouts in 6 1-3 innings.

-Notes: The Pirates' last win on a walkoff hit-by-pitch was on April 15, 1997 against the Padres.
-Tony Womack drove in the winning run when he was hit by Sterling Hitchcock. ...
-Soriano's home run broke a 17-inning scoreless streak by Pirates pitchers. ...
+Notes: Soriano's home run broke a 17-inning scoreless streak by Pirates pitchers. ...
 Harrison's hitting streak ended at 10 games. ...
 The Pirates have allowed two or fewer runs in 15 of 23 home games this season. ...
+Pittsburgh improved to 7-1 when playing on a Saturday this season. ...
 In the series finale Sunday, Pirates LHP Erik Bedard (2-5, 3.52) faces RHP Matt Garza (2-2, 3.72).
 Garza pitched seven shutout innings in his only previous outing at PNC Park, Aug.
 3, 2011.